Schocken Institute for Jewish Research

 The library's collections, indispensable resources for research, are open to the public and to scholars.
 Lectures and seminars arranged by the Schocken Institute are often accompanied by exhibitions of material from the collections.

 Special Archive of Eastern European Rabbinic Correspondences

 The Schocken Institute is also home of the Rabbi Moses Nahum Yerushalimsky archive.
 This collection consists of more than 25,000 archival items of announcements, petitions, invitations, and approbations from a leading late 19th-century rabbi, author, and communal leader of Polish and Russian Jewry.
 The archive contains a wealth of literary raw material on public issues, Jewish education, Jewish law and customs, and fascinating communal problems.
-With more than 6,000 letters and 4,000 postcards, the Yerushalimsky archive is now being scanned and cataloged for easy access.
+With more than 6,500 documents and 4,000 postcards, the Yerushalimsky archive is now being scanned and cataloged for easy access on the website.

 The Institute for the Study of Medieval Liturgical Poetry, also located at the Schocken Institute, was established in 1930 and remains the first institute dedicated to researching medieval Hebrew poetry (piyyutim).
 The institute has published critical editions of piyyutim as well as the critical research of noted scholars.

 Over the past few years, the Schocken Institute has been engaged in several new and exciting projects: